greglank/greglank.github.io/covid.md

 All right, I know you all have been waiting in suspense for the Vegas Follow-Up Email!

 I think it's important to start shifting the social norms around COVID-19 to a more open and frank discussion of what it looks like to act responsibly while engaging in the activities that we enjoy.
-If I share my U2 story without sharing the activities that happened behind the scenes to make it relatively safer, then that just gives the false impression that it's not necessary to take any steps at all.
+If I share my concert story without sharing the activities that happened behind the scenes to make it relatively safer, then that just gives the false impression that it's not necessary to take any steps at all.
 So let's start that frank and open discussion!

 ## TL;DR Links